 Upon receipt of new Base Points and AS awards from RTC, LFC will reset the Regulation instruction to zero.

-Updated Desired Base Points (UDBP) will be replaced by “Updated Desired Generation” (UDG).
-UDG is the sum of two components, Base Ramp and Resource specific regulation instruction.
-Base ramp is a four minute ramp similar to UDBP, except that the starting point of the ramp is the expected output of the generator considering previous base point and last regulation request from LFC before new base points were input to LFC.
-LFC, in its calculations, determines the Resource specific instruction and then adds it to the Base Ramp and sends UDG every 4 seconds till the next RTC results are available.
+Updated Desired Base Points (UDBP) will be replaced by “Updated Desired Set Point” (UDSP).
+UDSP is the sum of two components, Base Ramp and Resource specific regulation instruction.
+Base Ramp is a four minute ramp similar to UDBP, except that the starting point of the ramp is the expected output of the generator considering previous base point and last Resource specific regulation instruction from LFC before new Base Points were input to LFC.
+LFC, in its calculations, determines the Resource specific instruction and then adds it to the Base Ramp and sends UDSP every 4 seconds till the next RTC results are available.

+Feedback: For a Controllable Load Resource (CLR) with a bid to buy, the term Updated Desired Generation (UDG) is not appropriate.

+ERCOT Response: Agree, Change UDG to Updated Desired Set Point (UDSP)

-The system level regulation will be distributed to Resource specific regulation instructions proportionate to their regulation awards, respecting resource limits (HSL,LSL, ramp rates) by considering both UDG and resource level reg instruction.
+The system level regulation requirement will be distributed to Resource specific regulation instructions proportionate to their regulation awards, respecting resource limits (HSL,LSL, ramp rates) by considering both UDSP and previous resource specific regulation instruction.
 Undeployed system level regulation will be distributed to resources with regulation awards that still have undeployed regulation award capacity.